Prathmesh-D/AESFXEncrypt-JavaFX-AES-Encryption-Decryption-Tool/README.md

 - Secret Key must be exactly 16 characters.
 - Encryption Mode: AES/ECB/PKCS5Padding
-    *Note: ECB is not recommended for sensitive data.
-Consider switching to CBC with IV for better security.*
+    <p>*Note: ECB is not recommended for sensitive data.
+Consider switching to CBC with IV for better security.*</p>
 - The key field changes color:
     🟩 Green = valid (16 chars)